RichardByrne95/CI-MS4-TuckIn/README.md

 Custom template filters were written to aid in the creation and rendering of the star rating system for restaurants.

+Django's built in "|json_script" template tag was used to [prevent code injection](https://adamj.eu/tech/2020/02/18/safely-including-data-for-javascript-in-a-django-template/) via some of Django's vulnerabilities.

 ## Roadmap

 -   Use restaurant names instead of id numbers in restaurant url.